ionides/531w20/pomp_prep/preparation.md

 make: gfortran-4.8: No such file or directory
 ```
 or one that otherwise refers to `gfortran`, then it is likely that you do not have the necessary version of **gfortran** installed.
-Have a look at [these instructions](https://kingaa.github.io/mac-fortran.html) and contact me at the address above if these don’t work for you.
+Have a look at [these instructions](https://kingaa.github.io/mac-fortran.html) and email me if these don’t work for you.

 Some users have reported receiving an error complaining that
 ```